slopezpereyra/slopezpereyra.github.io/_posts/2026-01-05-Venezuela.md

 hemisphere, making dangerous military threats to Colombia [[28]] and Denmark [[29]].

-It is worrisome to see how political discourse is being configured in social media.
-Polarization abounds in the political atmosphere: so-called «libertarians» in Argentina see any word of caution against US intervention as a defense of Maduro or his political system, while the ever-lasting right-wing deviations of socialist thought incomprehensibly argue in favor of Maduro's regime.
-Hopefully these are only loud but small segments of the population, and people can appreciate this preoccupying scenario with all its nuances and different hues.

 Ultimately, to my view, the removal of Nicolás Maduro is nothing more than a calculated assertion of hemispheric dominance.
 Trump's administration keeps signaling that the principles of non-intervention and self-determination are